Costume Designers

 What services does a costume designer provide?

-The costume designer creates the visual identity for each character through clothing, working from script analysis through final wrap.
-This includes research, sketching designs, sourcing or creating costumes, overseeing fittings, and supervising the costume department on set.
+Here is the breakdown.
+The costume designer creates the look for each character through clothing, working from script analysis through final wrap.
+This has research, sketching designs, sourcing or creating costumes, overseeing fittings, and supervising the costume department on set.

 Can you handle period productions?